First Aid For Your Horse

-Accidents with large animals occur all the time whether they have gotten cuts from barbed wire, trod on something or get stuck.
-Having a first aid kit for your animals on hand is very important to ensure you can give your horse essential first aid.
+Accidents with large animals occur all the time whether they have gained cuts from barbed wire, trodden on something or ended up stuck.
+Having a first aid kit on hand is very important to ensure you can give your horse essential first aid.

 General cuts and scratches

 Rinse with saline or if there is none on hand water will do.
-Then wipe with a disinfectant, if you have a fly repellent you can spry around the area to reduce the risk of getting infected or fly’s laying eggs.
+Then wipe with a disinfectant.
+If you have a fly repellent, you can spray around the area to reduce the risk of getting infected or flies laying eggs.

-Puncture wounds in dense muscle aren’t as bad wounds that compromising the organs or running (chest, stomach or lower leg).
+Puncture wounds in dense muscle aren’t as bad as wounds that compromise the organs or running (chest, stomach or lower leg).
 Firstly, get in touch with your vet.

-If it is still bleeding and nothing is in side us a sterile cloth or towel and press on the wound.
-If the bleeding has now stopped wash out with saline and bandage.
-And rap in a damp towel.
-If the wound it to deep or you think flushing will only push the Debris further in just wait for the vet to arrive.
-In cases where there is still something stuck in there or the wound is deep don’t try to do it yourself.
+If it is still bleeding and nothing is inside, use a sterile cloth or towel and press on the wound.
+If the bleeding has now stopped, wash out with saline, bandage, then wrap in a damp towel.
+If the wound is too deep or you think flushing will only push the debris further in, just wait for the vet to arrive.
+In cases where there is still something stuck in there or the wound is deep, don’t try to do it yourself.

-Abrasions are generally easy to treat yourself though make sure that there are no other serous injury’s like puncture or broken bones underneath.
+Abrasions are generally easy to treat yourself; just make sure that there are no other serious injuries like puncture or broken bones underneath.

-To treat, assuming there is no other underlying issues, just rinse with saline to wash out any dirt or rust in the wound and put a dilute solution of betadine on the wound.
-If it seems quite red, then running could water over the wound will relive the redness and swelling.
+To treat, assuming there are no other underlying issues, just rinse with saline to wash out any dirt or rust in the wound and put a dilute solution of betadine on the wound.
+If it seems quite red, then running cold water over the wound will relive the redness and swelling.
 You can also get an anti-inflammatory from your vet.
-After hosing use an ointment with vitamin E or petroleum jelly to help it heal.
+After hosing, use an ointment with vitamin E or petroleum jelly to help it heal.

 Lacerations usually need to be treated with antibiotics to prevent infection, so you should contact your vet.
 In general, antibiotics should not be used unless necessary to treat an existing infection.
-It’s possible to develop a resistance to antibiotics should be seriously discussed with your vet before giving any kind of medication to your horse.
+Because it is possible to develop a resistance to antibiotics, this should be seriously discussed with your vet before giving any kind of medication to your horse.